WebOrigami/docs/src/eg/intro.md

 Hello, THERE.
 Hello, THERE.
 ```

-If it helps to visualize these examples using parentheses, here are the equivalent verbose form with quotes:
+Here are the equivalent verbose forms with parentheses:

 ```console
 $ eg "greet()"